ibm-cloud-docs/vpc/bs_snapshots_view.md

 You can use allowed-use expressions with bootable block storage snapshots to define the capabilities and restrictions of a snapshot and help you find compatible image and profile combinations during server creation.
 To use allowed-use expressions with your snapshots, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

 Fast restore snapshot clones and consistency groups are not supported for second-generation storage volumes in the current release.
-During the select availability phase, you can't create a copy of your second-generation snapshot in another region if your snapshot is encrypted with a customer-managed key or if the snapshot's source volume is bigger than 10 TB.
+Cross-region copies are available only in Sydney, Sao Paulo, Osaka, and London regions as a [beta]{: tag-cyan} feature.
+During the beta release, you can't create a copy of your second-generation snapshot in another region if your snapshot is encrypted with a customer-managed key or if the snapshot is bigger than 10 TB.
-{: preview}

 ## Listing snapshots in the console
 {: #snapshots-vpc-view-ui}